Estimate Time5 min

 Separately managed accounts (SMAs) combine the professional management of a mutual fund with some of the customization opportunities of doing it yourself.
 In an SMA, you invest directly in the individual bonds, but they are managed by professionals who make decisions based on factors such as current market conditions, interest rates, and the financial circumstances of bond issuers.
 Find out more about separately managed accounts.

 Whatever your bond investing goals, professionally managed mutual funds, active ETFs, or separately managed accounts can help you.
 You can run screens using the Mutual Fund Evaluator and ETF/ETP Screener on Fidelity.com.
-Here are some ideas as of June 25, 2024:
+Here are some ideas for intermediate core bonds as of December 10, 2024:

 Bond mutual funds